vcstuff/credential-profile-comparison/README.md

 2. a *discussion facilitation function*, i.e. a concise and comprehensive repository of facts about credentials allowing and facilitating an objective comparison and discussion, and;
 3. a *decision support function*, i.e. a tool for comparing properties and finding the right approach for a specific use case in question.

 In this paper, we aim to describe the rationale behind the credential profile matrix, how it was constructed, and how it is intended to facilitate informed technical and non-technical decision making.
 This [introduction]() highlighted the need for a deeper and more accessible analysis of the various credential types and their technological underpinnings, requirements and implementations.
 In the [methodological section](#Methodology) section, we will briefly outline the process in constructing the profile comparison matrix and the methodological choices that were made in defining the targeted stakeholders.
 In the [results section](#Results), we will summarize the properties that have been included in the profile comparison matrix and their definitions.
 Finally, in the [discussion](#Discussion) we will highlight several preliminary lessons learned and outline a path to move this initiative forward.

 ## Methodology
 For the creation of the credential profile matrix, a group of domain experts gathered first at the Internet Identity Workshop in its 34th incarnation (IIWXXIV) in Mountain View in April 2022.
-They kicked off with listing to experts for different VC types and formats, starting to gather data in a structured way, to ultimately be able to compare them in defined categories.
+They kicked off with listening to experts for different VC types and formats, starting to gather data in a structured way, to ultimately be able to compare them in defined categories.
 This lead to a definition for credential profile: a configuration the credential format, signing algorithm, revocation algorithm and key management.
 These properties are then further drilled down, e.g. looking at technical traits like selective disclosure, crypto agility, or hardware support, and adoption criteria like standardization, technology readiness level, or implementation support.

 For example, what is typically refered to as AnonCreds resolves to the credential profile "AnonCreds + CL + Indy Revocation + did:indy + link secrets".

 The work of the expert group has continued after the event in dedicated working sessions.
-At RWOT11 in September 2022 was used to work on both matrix in structure and context and the accompanying paper.
-For completeness and correctness, the comparison matrix will be validated within the SSI community.
+RWOT11 in September 2022 was used to work on the structure and content of the matrix as well as on this accompanying paper.
+For completeness and correctness, the comparison matrix will be validated within the community of people interested in and working on SSI, Verifiable Credentials, and Decentralized Identity.
 This implies that this application guideline is a living document, as we might encounter more interesting properties while validating the comparison matrix.

 ### Stakeholder Selection
 The comparison matrix is meant to provide value to various stakeholder groups.
 The specific target groups and what benefit they will be able to draw from it are discussed below.
 * Community experts.
 Thought leaders of the identity and trust services community get together to share their expert knowledge, collect and preserve it in a joint repository and entertain a discussion around it.
 * Technology innovators.
 Those who are able and willing to follow the leading edge of the verifiable credential space can take more than a gut-based decision which technology to deploy in their innovation.
 * Industry leaders.
-Decision takers on executive level who have a technical background and interested in the verifiable credential space can judge the relevance for their industry or business domain.
+Decision takers on executive level who have a technical background and are interested in the verifiable credential space can judge the relevance for their industry or business domain.
 * Policymakers and regulators.
 Decisionmakers and their technically capable advisors can evaluate possible technologies and the implications of their implementation for their governmental use cases and mandates.
 * Software developers.
 Highly technical audiences can dive deep into particular aspects of verifiable credentials and understand which properties they need to include in the application software they are creating.
 * Security researchers.
 Security-oriented audiences can find out details of security mechanisms and cryptographic procedures in a credential profile, which is relevant for independent vetting of verifiable credentials.